Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 a collage of three hotel photos: hotel exterior, bedroom, and living room

-• SO/ Vienna – this is one of the best luxury hotels in Vienna for families!
-It offers panoramic views, a gourmet restaurant, spacious rooms with a TV and even a free spa area.
+• SO/ Vienna – This is one of the best luxury hotels in Vienna for families!
+It offers panoramic views, a gourmet restaurant, spacious rooms with a TV, and even a free spa area.
 Art nouveau decor, anyone?
 Yes, sir!

-Mid-range (from €100 to €200)
+Mid-range (from €120 to €220)

-• Hotel Stefanie – this is the oldest hotel in Vienna, which has renovated voguish rooms for families and a courtyard garden.
+• Hotel Stefanie – This is the oldest hotel in Vienna, which has renovated, voguish rooms for families and a courtyard garden.
 Enjoy a delicious breakfast buffet and room service at the best family-run hotel you could find!

-• Austria Classic Hotel Wien – all the rooms here are comfy and spacious, and each is uniquely decorated.
+• Austria Classic Hotel Wien – All the rooms here are comfy and spacious, and each is uniquely decorated.
 The hotel is set near Prater Amusement Park and offers a sauna, a gym, and a rich breakfast.

 3. Landstrasse (3rd district) – where to stay on a budget